Charles W. Flanagan High School

 Charles W. Flanagan High School is a public high school in Pembroke Pines, Florida, United States.
-Opened in 1996, it was the first public high school there.
-Flanagan's enrollment is just under 2600.

-Flanagan has a Florida Comprehensive Assessment Test (FSA) school grade of "A" for the 2016–2017 academic year.
+The school's mascot is a falcon.

 History

-The school was named after Charles W. Flanagan, a previous Pembroke Pines mayor.
+The school was named after Charles W. Flanagan, a former Pembroke Pines mayor.
+The school opened in 1996, located north of Walter C. Young Middle School.

-The school mascot is a Falcon.
+Schedule

+The school follows a block schedule, with each class being 92 minutes each.
+The time school starts for students is 7:40 a.m., and ends at 2:40 p.m.

+Demographics

+As of the 2023–24 school year, there were 2,213 students enrolled.